Get to Know Hatch#

 hatch config show

-hatch config show will print out the contents of your config.toml file in your shell. look at the values and ensure that your name, email is set.
-Also make sure that tests=false.
+your shell.
+Look at the values and ensure that your name, email is set.
+Also

 Hatch features#